Chinese sauerkraut dates back almost 5,000 years! Traditional varieties are made with Chinese (Napa) cabbage or mustard cabbage (gai choy).

 - Chop the cabbage or greens into 2 inch (5cm) pieces.

-- For a hotter dish, chop the chillies.
+- For a hotter dish, chop the chilies.
 For less spicy, leave them whole.

 - Mix all veggies together and any brine that forms, and pack into a jar.